-Several current and former Molson Coors employees and others familiar with the iconic Milwaukee brewery told the press that the company has a history of rampant racism – assertions that could cast some light on the motives behind a mass shooting that killed six workers including the gunman.
+Several current and former Molson Coors employees and others familiar with the iconic Milwaukee brewery told the press that the company has a history of rampant racism – assertions that could cast some light on the motives behind a mass shooting that killed six workers, including the gunman.

-The alleged culture of racism within the company manifested in several ways, workers told the Washington Post.
+The alleged culture of racism within the company manifested in several ways, and workers told the Washington Post.
 Among them was a 2015 incident in which someone in the company duct-taped a noose on the locker of Anthony Ferrill, the shooter.

 Mr. Ferrill, a 17-year employee of Molson Coors and its predecessor MillerCoors, returned to work on Feb.
 26 reportedly after being terminated and opened fire on others at the sprawling plant’s Building 4.
 He shot five workers to death before killing himself.

 Molson Coors said Mr. Ferrill was not at work on the day another worker reported the noose, but the incident resulted in a company-wide meeting led by human resources.
-The company said it offered Mr. Ferrill security and other services but it’s not clear whether he used them.
+The company said it offered Mr. Ferrill security and other services, but it’s not clear whether he used them.

 Rampant bullying and abuse

-The noose incident wasn’t the first time a noose has been affixed to the locker of a black employee at the company according to the Washington Post.
+The noose incident wasn’t the first time a noose has been affixed to the locker of a black employee at the company, according to the Washington Post.
 A similar incident occurred in 2012.
 Both noose incidents prompted an investigation, but the offenders were never found.

 Workers also spoke of “constant harassment.
 The constant nitpicking.
 The constant racial things that were done and allowed to be done because our complaints fell on deaf ears,” according to the Washington Post.